refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/2-add-show-page.md

 };
 ```

-Let's copy this and paste it into the file at `src/pages/blog-posts/show.tsx`.
-We should replace the existing code that uses the `<MuiShowInferencer />`.

 The Inferencer generated this `<BlogPostShow />` component by carrying out an initial polling of the blog post resource, figuring out the shape of the API response and placing the **Material UI** elements for the page appropriately.

-This gives us the possibility to further customize the compoent.
+Below, we briefly make sense of the components and hooks used in this page.

 ## Understanding the Show Page Components

-Below, we briefly make sense of the components and hooks used in the `show` page.

 -   `<Show />` is a **refine** component that is used to present a `show` page.
 It acts as a wrapper around other components like the title of the page, list button, etc.